Gain efficiency by streamlining communication across organizations.

 Substitution replaces data with a temporary identifier. (e.g., ACME, JOE, 123 Somewhere St.)

 Redaction replaces data with a solid black line.

-These data anonymization processes are designed to mitigate the ability to trace data or electronic trails that would lead to data misuse or reveal personal details.
+These Data Masking processes are designed to mitigate the ability to trace data or electronic trails that would lead to data misuse or reveal personal details.